kowshhal97/Online-Bank/README.md

  - Z-axis scaling refers to splitting similar data among different servers such that each server has 1/Nth of the data.<br/>
  - This has been achieved in the case of this application by using a MongoDB sharded cluster with 2 config servers, 2 sharded replica sets, and 1 mangos query router server.
 MongoDB has been used to store login, item details, Account details, Transfer details and Searches <br/>

+## Availablity -
+Availability can be ensured by deploying servers accross various regions and route based on latency by using AWS Route53, even databases need to be sharded wrt to data from a specific region.

 ## API Reference doc -
 https://documenter.getpostman.com/view/2631439/SWE3dfYt